Manayunk, Philadelphia: A More Accessible Neighborhood

 Social Media

-Since social media is widely used and can be utilized in real-time to get information to neighbors we created an example of how the neighborhood of Manayunk can use social media to promote events and connect with the neighbors of Manayunk.
+Since social media is widely used and can be utilized to get information to neighbors in real time we created an example of how the neighborhood of Manayunk can use social media to promote events and connect with the neighbors of Manayunk.

 Conclusion